Saakaarb/Reinforcement-Learning-For-Finance/README.md

 **Assignment 1**
 Contains pdf of the solution, as well a code to attempt solving the problem given.
 **options_pricing**
-Codes for optimal option exercising/ no arbitrage pricing
+Codes for optimal option exercising/ no arbitrage pricing.
+Contains Binary Tree Search, Longstaff_Schwartz Algorithm and LSPI for american put option pricing, as the mini-project.
+The codes can be run to obtain results at t=0.
+More description within folder.

 **Mathematical Writing**
 Contains PDFS of suggested theory assignments